Wenzel/CNAF/README.md

 # CNAF
-Source code used by the Fench CNAF (Caisse nationale des allocations familiales)
+Source code used by the French CNAF (Caisse Nationale des Allocations Familiales)

 # Source